roqua/autovar/README.md

 The first argument to this function has to be an object of class `av_state`.
 A modified `av_state` object is returned.

-The `columns` argument can be a single column or a list of column names.
+The `columns` argument can be a single column or a vector of column names.
 Besides `av_state`, it is the only argument that is required.

 The `subset_ids` argument can be a single subset, a range of subsets (both of which are identified by their indices), or it can be the word `'ALL'` (default).
 In the latter case, the selected columns of all data subsets are processed.